turgutoz/Veterinary-Management-App/README.md

 	•	Gradle is used as the build tool.

-Weaknesses
+WEAKNESSES

 	•	Since the focus of the application is on the backend code, less attention was paid to the UI/UX design.

-How to Use
+HOW TO USE

 To use this application, follow these steps:
-	1	Clone the repository to your local machine.
+	•	Clone the repository to your local machine.
-	2	Open the project in Android Studio.
+	•	Open the project in Android Studio.
-	3	Build and run the project on your device or emulator.
+	•	Build and run the project on your device or emulator.
-	4	Use the Save and Get options to add and retrieve veterinarians.
+	•	Use the Save and Get options to add and retrieve veterinarians.

 If you encounter any issues or have any questions, please contact the author at the email address provided above.